junxit/us-congress-bills-110/bill.md

   >     - **(A)** makes available for public comment a summary of the project and relevant information about the project; and
   >     - **(B)** makes the summary and information described in paragraph (1) available to locally affected groups in the area of impact of the proposed project, and to host country nongovernmental organizations.
   >   - **(2)** *Published response* To the extent practicable, the Corporation shall publish responses to the comments received under paragraph (1) with respect to a Category A project and submit the responses to the Board not later than 7 days before a vote is to be taken on any action proposed by the Corporation on the project.
-  >   - **(3)** *Definitions* In this subsection, the term “Category A project” means any project or other activity for which the Corporation proposes to provide insurance, reinsurance, financing, or other support under this title and which is likely to have significant adverse environmental impacts.
+  >   - **(3)** *Definitions* In this subsection, the term Category A project means any project or other activity for which the Corporation proposes to provide insurance, reinsurance, financing, or other support under this title and which is likely to have significant adverse environmental impacts.

 - **(b)** *Office of Accountability* Section 237 of the Foreign Assistance Act of 1961 (22 U.S.C.
 2197) is further amended by adding at the end the following new subsection:
   > - **(v)** *Office of Accountability* The Corporation shall maintain an Office of Accountability to provide problem-solving services for projects supported by the Corporation and to review the Corporation’s compliance with its environmental, social, worker rights, human rights, and transparency policies and procedures, to the maximum extent practicable.
 The Office of Accountability shall operate in a manner that is fair, objective and transparent.